josh-pius/rwxjosh/content/@ParameterizedTest (JUnit).md

 ### Metadata
 2024-01-28 22:37
-- Used this at work today.
-Sonar required me to parameterize three tests where there was a lot of common code and only the arguments varied.
+- Used this at today to parameterize three tests where there was a lot of common code and only the arguments varied.
 - Instead of CSV source I used [[@MethodSource (JUnit)]] to provide a set of two arguments per test
 - Referred to this: https://www.baeldung.com/parameterized-tests-junit-5
 - My code looked something like this